 Airports are leading the way with digital arrival/departure boards, digital signs in terminal restaurants and new methods of airport advertising, but the rest of the transportation industry is rapidly catching up.

 Airports have discovered that the traditional way of travelling – calling an airline to book a ticket, checking in at the terminal, security point and gate, and referring to an analog-style flight board is rapidly changing.
-The travel experience can be improved greatly by the use of digital signage and using self check in kiosks for customers.
+The travel experience can be improved greatly by the use of Digital Signage and using self check in kiosks for customers.

 Dynamic messaging on screens is aesthetically pleasing for travellers, but it serves a more important purpose of conveying updated train, flight and airport information to them, which is critical in fast-paced airport and train stations.
-For airport authorities, digital signage can make for a safer and more secure environment, as well as aid the constant flow of traffic in the terminals.
+For airport authorities, Digital Signage can make for a safer and more secure environment, as well as aid the constant flow of traffic in the terminals.

 The first thing for anyone visiting an airport or railway station needs to see is clear signage of where to go.
 Multiply that by hundreds if not thousands of individuals coming through the doors and those screens employed for this type of information can be an amazing investment in comparison to the bulky large banners and stand up signs.

 Wayfinding signage typically is stagnant and directs travellers e.g. arrivals, baggage claims, taxis and customer services.
-Airport digital signage can also include information on popular local destinations, restaurants, shops and hotels.
+Airport Digital Signage can also include information on popular local destinations, restaurants, shops and hotels.

 The main entrance to an airport or railway station is the first opportunity to engage with visitors.
 Video Walls are a very popular way to deliver the “wow” experience by creating a large canvas for your messaging, whether it’s company branding or a customer welcome message.
 At airports they can also be used for instructions e.g. bag drop or security messages.

-People often wait for many hours for flights or trains and digital signage applications can be used as a form of entertainment e.g. build your perfect holiday as shown below, a customer will often perceive their wait time to be shorter because they are being entertained during that period of time.
+People often wait for many hours for flights or trains and Digital Signage applications can be used as a form of entertainment e.g. build your perfect holiday as shown below, a customer will often perceive their wait time to be shorter because they are being entertained during that period of time.

 With increased security measures taking effect in airports globally, travellers once again have seen an increase in wait time in the security checkpoint area.
 In addition to the regulation messages, screens are also used to display airport branding messages and marketing.